MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/group-membership-changes-not-updating-over-some-vpn-connections.md

 ## Cause

 > [!IMPORTANT]
-> In this article, we assume that you have implemented Authentication Mechanism Assurance (AMA), and you require the user to authenticate by using a Smart Card in order to access network resources.
+> In this article, we assume that you have implemented Authentication Mechanism Assurance (AMA) in the domain, and that you require the user to authenticate by using a Smart Card in order to access network resources.
 These network resources use Kerberos tickets to manage user access.
+For more information, see [Description of AMA usage in interactive logon scenarios in Windows](https://support.microsoft.com/topic/description-of-ama-usage-in-interactive-logon-scenarios-in-windows-a61e0931-f11a-73ad-6221-e117ed6e913f).

 In an office environment, it's common for a user to sign out of Windows at the end of the workday.
 When the user signs in the next day, the client is already connected to the network and has direct access to a domain controller.
 Under these conditions, changes to group membership take effect quickly.
 The user has the correct access levels the next day (the next time the user signs in).
 Similarly, changes to Group Policy appear to take effect within a day or two (after the user signs in once or twice, depending policies that are due to apply).